Borys9975/ktoNIEpytal.info/README.md

 ## https://ktopytal.info
-This amazing site will respond to the greatest question in history: **who asked?**
+This amazing site will respond to the greatest question in history: **who asked?** but it will not? idk anymore

 (In Polish)